HoloClean/HoloClean-Legacy-deprecated/README.md

 brew install apache-spark
 ```

-After installation of spark, add a `SPARK_HOME` environment variable to your shell, and add `/usr/local/Cellar/apache-spark/<version>/libexec/python` to
+After installation of spark, add a `SPARK_HOME` environment variable to your shell by running the set_env.sh script, and add `/usr/local/Cellar/apache-spark/<version>/libexec/python` to
 your python path.